-Revisit a documentary charting an amazing $216 million renovation
+Revisit the Victoria Memorial Museum Building documentary charting an amazing $216 million renovation

-Ten years ago on May 22, 2010, The Canadian Museum of Nature reopened its entire Victoria Memorial Museum Building (VMMB) following a six-year $216 million renovation.
-Picture This Productions’ team spent a year following the final year of this epic project.
+On May 22, 2010, The Canadian Museum of Nature reopened the Victoria Memorial Museum Building (VMMB) following a six-year $216M renovation.
+Picture This Productions’ team spent a year following the final year of this epic renovation project.

 More than 35,000 visitors passed through the doors over the three-day opening weekend!
 They marveled at the renewed galleries, new spaces, including the Queens’ Lantern, the Salon, the NatureCafe, and the heritage Atrium.

 However, these visitors didn’t fully grasp was all the behind-the-scenes infrastructure and functional upgrades that had modernized the building.
 Changes include the steel reinforcement, the South Wing’s proper Shipping and Receiving entrance, workshops, and animal care.
 In fact, the museum implemented new safety and security systems.